-Exploring how a range of settings work as complex systems is helping to improve our understanding of them and deliver effective, sustainable health improvement as a result.
+Exploring how a range of settings work as complex systems is helping to improve our understanding of them and deliver effective, sustainable health improvement for people, place and planet.

-Research and knowledge transfer activity within the Healthy Settings Unit focuses on the promotion of health, wellbeing and sustainable development in a range of organisational and area-based settings such as universities, the criminal justice system, communities and cities.
+Research, development and knowledge transfer activity within the Healthy and Sustainable Settings Unit focuses on the promotion of health, wellbeing and sustainable development in a range of organisational and place-based settings.
 By examining specific settings, exploring how they function as complex systems and mapping the linkages between them, it is possible to increase understanding of how effective health improvement can be developed.

 Attracting funding from key regional, national and international bodies, the Unit has been able to make meaningful impact in the following areas;

-To find out more about research in the Healthy Settings Unit, contact Professor Mark Dooris
+To find out more about research in the Healthy & Sustainable Settings Unit, contact:

-From 2007-2012, Professor Mark Dooris chaired the International Union for Health Promotion and Education’s Global Working Group on Healthy Settings (now an interest group) – and in recognition of his leadership in this field has been keynote speaker at numerous international conferences, thereby influencing further research, policy and practice.
+Healthy Settings: From 2007-2012, Mark Dooris chaired the International Union for Health Promotion and Education’s Global Working Group on Healthy Settings (now an interest group) – and in recognition of his leadership in this field has been keynote speaker at numerous international conferences, thereby influencing further research, policy and practice.

-Mark was also a member of the evaluation team for Phases III and IV of the World Health Organisation’s European Healthy Cities initiative.
+Healthy Cities: Mark Dooris was also a member of the evaluation team for Phases III and IV of the World Health Organisation’s European Healthy Cities initiative.